What does the Progression of Alcoholism Look Like in the Average Alcoholic?

 The stages paint a bleak picture of alcoholism but alcoholism is a bleak disease.
 There is nothing noble about an alcoholic death; it is slow, painful, and pitiful.
 However, even if you’re in the fourth stage of alcoholism, there is still hope for you.

 Addiction and alcoholism treatment have helped countless alcoholics who once thought they were hopeless as well.
 You don’t have to recover alone, though.
-Working towards recovery alongside people with the same goals as you makes achieving it that much more possible.
+Working towards recovery alongside people with the same goals as you make achieving it that much more possible.

 There are multiple options for addiction and alcoholism treatment.
 The option you select can depend on a number of factors, including at which stage you chose to put the bottle down.

-Detox is the best option to begin with for those who made it all the way to the conclusion stage.
+Detox is the best option, to begin with for those who made it all the way to the conclusion stage.
 During detox, you will detox from alcohol under the care of doctors and nurses who provide round-the-clock care to ensure you are as safe as possible.

 During detox, the staff helps manage and keep withdrawals at bay through the use of medication.
 When you are in the fourth stage of alcoholism, this will make the detox period as manageable as possible.